2015 Dhaka North City Corporation election

-The 2015 election for mayor of Dhaka North City Corporation was held on 30 April 2015.
+The 2015 Dhaka North City Corporation election was a local government election in the city of Dhaka, Bangladesh, held on 30 April 2015 to elect the Mayor of North Dhaka and the Dhaka North City Council.
 A total of 16 candidates participated in the election.
-The result was a victory for the Awami League candidate Annisul Huq, who received a 135,037-vote majority.
-However, the results were rejected by main opposition candidate, Tabith Awal of the Bangladesh Nationalist Party.
-The candidates got neutral symbol on this election.
+The election resulted in a victory for the Awami League candidate Annisul Huq.
+In the 48 member City Council, the Awami League won 32 seats, while independents won 13 seats, the Bangladesh Nationalist Party won 2 seats, and the Jatiya Party (Ershad) won 1 seat.
+However, the results were rejected by the main opposition candidate, Tabith Awal of the Bangladesh Nationalist Party.
+The candidates received neutral election symbols in this election.